CibeleAmaral/Mangrove_degradation/README.md

 # Mangrove Degradation Monitoring

-This script detects mangrove degradation using Google Earth Engine (GEE).
-It analyzes land cover changes from different classes such as mangroves, water, soil, and salt marsh.
+This script detects mangrove degradation and changes in state using Landsat time series (TM to OLI-2) in Google Earth Engine (GEE).
+It analyzes land cover changes across different classes, such as mangroves, water, soil, and grasses/ dry matter.
 The purpose is to monitor and detect changes in the mangrove ecosystem over time.
+It is based on the methods created by Bullock et al. (2020) and calibrated for mangroves following Amaral et al. (2023).

 ## How to Run